-The practice worked with other professionals in the care of their patients where this was in the best interest of the patient.
+The practice worked with other professionals in the care of their patients where this was in the best interest of the patient and in line with current guidance.
 For example, referrals were made to hospitals and specialist dental services for further investigations or specialist treatment including orthodontics, oral surgery and sedation.
+Patients would be given a choice of where they could be referred and the option of being referred privately for treatment.

-The dentist first discussed the patient the reason for the referral and gained consent for the referral to be made.
-They would then complete a detailed proforma or referral letter to ensure the specialist service had all the relevant information required.
+The dentist completed detailed proformas or referral letters to ensure the specialist service had all the relevant information required.
 A copy of the referral letter was kept in the patient's dental care records.
-Letters received back relating to the referral were first seen by the referring dentist to see if any action was required and then stored in the patient's dental care records.
+Letters received back relating to the referral were first seen by the dentist to see if any action was required and then stored in the patient's dental care records.

 The practice had a procedure for the referral of a suspected malignancy.
-This involved a telephone call to the hospital which was followed up by a referral letter.
+This involved sending an urgent letter the same day and a telephone call to confirm the letter had arrived.